 Australian Birth Index 1788-1922:

-In April of 1892 Johnny, still under contract to Frank M. Clark took up an offer to tour Adelaide with the Silk Stockings Company, where they toured to great acclaim.
-I was intrigued and delighted that their performances also included a performance at a Lunatic Asylum.
+In April of 1892 Johnny became under contract to Frank M. Clark took up an offer to tour Adelaide with the Silk Stockings Company, where they toured to great acclaim.
+I was intrigued and delighted to read that their performances also included “an entertainment to the inmates of the Lunatic Asylum.”

 South Australian Register, 12 April 1892